-Insurance brokers including BAS have seen their share of the personal lines market and small commercial business decline due to the rise of direct writers.
+BAS has seen its share of the personal lines market and small commercial business decline due to the rise of direct writers.
 Direct insurers, such as Direct Line, Hastings and Admiral, report very significant aggregate, and growing shares, of the personal lines market.
+Direct Line has also grown very rapidly in the small business market.
+All spend very significant sums on marketing and advertising.

-Hastings Group Holdings plc; Direct Line Group plc; Admiral Group plc; 2021
+Hastings Group Holdings plc; Direct Line Group plc; Admiral Group plc; 2023